In this article:

 Interior decorating is the furnishing and appointing of an interior space.
 It is just one facet of interior design.
 So, while interior designers may decorate, decorators do not design.
 Design degree programs teach students how to apply both technical/scientific and creative/artistic solutions to produce functional and attractive spaces within a building.

-Certificate in Interior Design
+Certificate in Interior Design - Up to One Year Duration

 Many certificate programs – which generally last up to a year – are focused more specifically on interior decorating than on comprehensive interior design.
 These programs typically familiarize students with the concepts of space layout, color, textiles and material, lighting, paint, furnishings, flooring, window treatments, and specific styles.

-Associate Degree in Interior Design
+Associate Degree in Interior Design - Two Year Duration

 The Associate Degree in Interior Design is the first level of comprehensive education in the discipline.
 These two-year programs go beyond decorating and train students in the concepts and skills needed to either enter the field as an assistant to an interior designer or to continue their education at the bachelor’s level.
-These concepts and skills include design theory and principles (line, shape, value, form, texture, color), drafting, presentations and renderings, computer-aided design, residential design and construction codes, lighting, and studio practices.
+Concepts and skills taught include design theory and principles (line, shape, value, form, texture, color), drafting, presentations and renderings, computer-aided design, residential design and construction codes, lighting, and studio practices.

-Bachelor of Fine Arts (BFA) Degree in Interior Design
+Bachelor of Fine Arts (BFA) Degree in Interior Design - Four Year Duration

 Four-year Bachelor of Arts degree programs in interior design address the aesthetic, technical, and business skills required of the well-rounded interior designer.
 Students are immersed in several topics: drafting, design, 3-D imaging, space planning, project management, marketing, sales, and business development.